angon009/SelfLearnings/README.md

 **Games**: Humanizers can be used in games to create more immersive and engaging experiences for players.
 For example, it can be used to format quest descriptions or dialogue in a way that is more natural and conversational.

 Overall, Humanizer is a versatile library that can be used in many different types of applications to create more human-friendly experiences for users.

+**Added sample codes for better understandings.
+Comment out the other region's when you are working in a particular region.**